-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🏝 .

-- 3. Click System Settings.

-- 4. Click Apache Tomcat Settings 🕌 . - 5.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🏝 . - Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Apache Tomcat Settings 🕌 . - 5.
 Click Edit. - 6.
 Select Configure Tomcat for working behind a load balancer and click Next. - 7.
-Follow the onscreen instructions to configure the Load Balancing settings. - Restart Tomcat for the changes to take effect.
+Follow the onscreen instructions to configure the Load Balancing settings. - 8.
+Restart Tomcat for the changes to take effect.
 For instructions on how to restart Tomcat, see the following Knowledge Base article: Starting and Stopping Tomcat